VigneshVSV/hololinked/doc/source/howto/index.rst

 that ``instance_name`` should be a URI compatible string.

-For attributes (like serial number above), if one requires them to be exposed on the network, one should use "properties" defined in ``hololinked.server.properties`` to "parameterize" the object.
+For attributes (like serial number above), if one requires them to be exposed on the network, one should use "properties" defined in ``hololinked.server.properties`` to "type define" (in a python sense) attributes of the object.

 .. literalinclude:: code/thing_with_http_server.py
     :language: python